Course Outline

 Module 3: Blue Team Detection, Investigation, Response, and Mitigation

-In this module you will learn about the Blue Team roles and goals in the attack exercises.
-You will learn the structure of an attack against an objective (Kill Chain) and the ways limiting how an attacker can compromise unprivileged accounts.
-You will also learn the methods used to restrict lateral movement that prevent attackers from using a compromised system to attack other systems and how telemetry monitoring is used to detect attacks.
+In this module, you will learn about the Blue team’s roles and goals in attack exercises.
+You will understand the structure of an attack against an objective (Kill Chain) and the methods for limiting how an attacker can compromise unprivileged accounts.
+You will also explore the methods used to restrict lateral movement, which prevents attackers from using a compromised system to attack other systems, and how telemetry monitoring is utilised to detect attacks.

 Lessons